voicerepublic/vr-fidelity/README.md

 Welcome to Fidelity
 ===================

-Fidelity will run audio strategies comprised to a plethora of other audio tools.
+Fidelity will run audio strategies comprised of a plethora of other audio tools.